Connect With Us On Instagram

 Absolutely, Cubans love tattoos.
 There’s no negative connotations in Cuba regarding tattoos.
 You can be as tattooed as you like.

-But the jineteros and other street hustlers who know you’re a foreigner will likely try and use your tattoos as a way to engage you.
-Just tell them to f**k off.
+But, the jineteros and other street hustlers who know you’re a foreigner, will likely try and use your tattoos as a way to engage you.
+Just do what I do, and tell them to f**k off.
 Or cover up when they’re around.

 Do I Need To Cover My Tattoos In Cuba?

-Imagine 50+ people a day wandering up to you with the same lines. ‘nice tattoos friend, where are you from?’, ‘changer the money friend?’, ‘taxi friend?’, ‘tour friend’ and on the list goes.
-By the end of day one I guarantee you’ll be sick of them.
+Imagine 50+ people a day wandering up to you with the same lines.
+‘Nice tattoos friend, where are you from?’, ‘changer the money tattoo friend?’, ‘taxi tattoo friend?’, ‘tour tattoo friend’ and on the list goes.
+By the end of day one, I guarantee you’ll be sick of the people approaching you.

 A Great Restaurant And Cafe In Havana Staffed By Tattooed peeps

-If you’re looking to escape the craziness of Havana for a little while and relax with a coffee (or something stronger) in an environment surrounded by fellow tattoo collectors I’d strongly urge you to visit Boné Ma in Vedado.
+If you’re looking to escape the craziness of Havana for a little while and relax with a coffee, or something stronger, in an environment surrounded by fellow tattoo collectors, I’d urge you to visit Boné Ma in Vedado.

 Where Can I Get More Information About Tattooed travel in Cuba?